uniblockchain/docker-obsr/README.md

 + SSLv2Hello is enabled to provide backwards compatibity for older Ahsay agents (<= 6.21.0.0)
 + `docker stop` (SIGTERM) is caught and redirected at `catalina.sh stop` for a safe shutdown.
 If your OBS needs more than 10 seconds to stop, be sure to use the `--time n` flag prevent docker from prematurely resorting to `kill`.
 + Agent advertisements are removed
 + Ahsay's check-v7-license-required.zip has been included.
-Run it with `docker run --rm yoff/obsr bash check/ShowV7Usage.sh`
+Run against an active OBSR with `docker exec CONTAINER_NAME bash /obsr/check/ShowV7Usage.sh`

-## Docker-Compose
-To see OBSR run behind nginx check out `docker-compose -f docker-compose-nginx.yml up`.
-Bare in mind, the diffie-hellman parameters file AND the default TLS certificates are public knowledge and therefore offer no security.
-So, create your own before taking this into production.